 Contemporary Sculptures including outdoor sculpture by regional artists such as William Sellers.

-Modern and Contemporary American paintings, primarily works by local and regional artists.
+Modern and Contemporary American paintings, including paintings by Vera Klement and other works by primarily local and regional artists.